Public / Low-Barrier RP

 Veteran players bully newcomers

-Without explicit 'newcomer-friendly' rules and visible new-player markers, your veterans will gatekeep RP scenes and the new-player retention dies.
+Without explicit 'newcomer-friendly' rules and visible new-player markers, veterans can gatekeep RP scenes and new-player retention suffers.

 Public means more grief, more tickets